Xueyan Zhao, Ph.D.

 Academic Areas & Scholarly Interests

-Dr. Zhao's research interests are primarily in the interdisciplinary areas of chemical engineering and nanobiotechnology.
-Dr. Zhao has worked on research projects involving biofuel cells, biosensor, protein separation, and polymer-based coatings.
+Dr. Zhao's previous research is primarily in the interdisciplinary areas of chemical engineering and nanobiotechnology.
+Her research projects included biofuel cells, biosensors, protein separation, and polymer-based coatings, and Dr. Zhao’s current projects are focused on the testing and longevity of polymeric materials.

-Dr. Zhao worked as lecturer in College of Continuing Education at University of Minnesota from 2010 to 2015.
+Dr. Zhao worked as a lecturer in the College of Continuing Education at the University of Minnesota from 2010 to 2015.

 Research, Presentations, & Publications